Useful suggestions on how to make your English vocabulary grow

 While driving to and from work, take the opportunity to listen to books on tape.
-The library has CDs and on places such as audible.com you can download books directly to your iPod.
+The library has CDs and on places such as audible.com you can download books directly to your iPad or iPhone

 If you want to be around a variety of topics and vocabulary, join your local Toastmasters.
-You will have a chance to use any words you have learned and be around new ones.
+You’ll have a chance to use any words you have learned and be around new ones.

-Watching news, nature, technical or political shows on TV
+Watching news, nature shows, technical or political shows on TV